Are You Struggling?

 *From August-December 2020, the CDC reported that around 30% of adults in the US identified with struggling with depression.
 Studies have consistently shown an increase in mental health issues due to disease outbreak, social limitation, and fear.

 Major Depressive Disorder is the medical name for depression.
 It is a medical and mental illness that greatly affects how you feel, the way you process and think about things, and your choices and actions.

 “Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 Also called major depressive disorder or clinical depression, it affects how you feel, think and behave and can lead to a variety of emotional and physical problems.
 You may have trouble doing normal day-to-day activities, and sometimes you may feel as if life isn’t worth living.
 More than just a bout of the blues, depression isn’t a weakness and you can’t simply “snap out” of it.
 Depression may require long-term treatment.
 But don’t get discouraged.
 Most people with depression feel better with medication, psychotherapy or both.”

-- Women are much more likely to suffer from depression than men.
+- Women are much more likely to suffer than men.
 1 in 3 women will reportedly experience a major depressive episode during their life.

 - It can affect anyone at any age.
 The average first onset is for older teens-mid 20’s.

-- 1 in 6 people will be affected by depression in their lifetime.
+- 1 in 6 people will experience it in their lifetime.

 Most Common Symptoms of Depression

 - A sudden change in sleep issues- wanting to sleep all the time OR struggling with insomnia and not being able to sleep enough

 - Feeling sad, emotional, hopeless, empty, worthless, feeling recurring/inappropriate guilt